 Are you more of a saver or a spender?

-Find out if your partner lives paycheque–to-paycheque or prefers to save or invest their cash.
+Find out if your partner spends everything they earn each week or if they save or invest their cash.
 Some people are OK with spontaneous spending, others are not.
-While their answer may not impact you now, it may when you choose to save up for something major like a deposit for your first home or a holiday.
+While their answer may not impact you now, it may when you choose to save for something major like a deposit for your first home or a holiday.

 Do you budget for things?

 This goes hand-in-hand with your partner’s saving habits.
 Some people are meticulous with their budgeting (using apps to keep track of their budget), others are a little less strict in their approach and many don’t budget at all.

 What’s your credit history?

 Often dismissed as being unimportant, your partner’s answer to this question could determine whether you get credit approval from a bank.
 It’s never a good idea to hide credit/debt issues from your partner especially if you’re still tackling them.
 Problems with credit will surface when you apply for things like a personal or home loan, credit card or rental approval together.